wobert-odin/odin-recipes/README.md

 # odin-recipes
-Some simple recipes for you to follow at home!
+Some recipes for you to try at home!

 A very simple project, but still useful for building fundamentals.